thebyte9/blaze-rfcs/rfcs/0001-new-theming-for-system.md

     - chips
     - ...
 - different variations of a component e.g. accept/confirm buttons
-  - this might just be done by applying different classes
+  - this might be done by applying different classes
   - might not be a concept we need
 ### Admin
 - admin standard use in byte9 plugin e.g. login form